mayraviv-tau/FLYTAU/app/README.md

 ## Features

-✅ Session-based authentication
+- Session-based authentication with Flask-Session
-✅ Customer registration and login
+- Customer registration and login
-✅ Manager authentication
+- Manager authentication with role-based access control
-✅ Flight search with filters
+- Flight search with date, origin, and destination filters
-✅ Seat availability checking
+- Real-time seat availability checking
-✅ Booking creation with balance deduction
+- Booking creation with automatic balance deduction
-✅ Order management and cancellation
+- Order management and cancellation with refund processing
-✅ Flight creation and cancellation (admin)
+- Administrative flight creation and cancellation
-✅ Administrative reports (5 reports)
-✅ Comprehensive test coverage
+- Five comprehensive administrative reports
-✅ Transaction safety for critical operations
+- Database transaction safety for critical operations
-✅ Input validation and error handling
+- Input validation and error handling
+- Test suite for all endpoints

 ## Technology Stack

-- Flask 3.0.0
+- Flask 3.1.0
 - MySQL 8.0+
-- mysql-connector-python 8.2.0
+- mysql-connector-python 9.4.0
-- bcrypt 4.1.2
-- pytest 7.4.3
+- pytest and pytest-flask for testing
-- Flask-Session 0.5.0
+- Flask-Session 0.8.0 for session management

-## Security

-- Bcrypt password hashing
-- Session-based authentication
-- Role-based access control
-- SQL injection prevention
-- Input validation
+- Python 3.10+

+## Academic Simplifications

+This implementation has been simplified for academic purposes:

+- **Plain text passwords**: Passwords are stored in plain text for easier testing and grading.
+NOT suitable for production use.
+- **Simplified validation**: Basic email and password validation instead of complex regex patterns.
+- **Unified error handling**: Single APIError exception class with status codes instead of multiple error types.
+- **Direct JSON responses**: Uses Flask's jsonify() directly without wrapper functions.

+These simplifications maintain all required functionality while making the code easier to understand and grade.

 ## Sample Credentials

 **Managers (from seed data):**
-- ID: 200000001, Password: manager123
+- ID: 100000001, Password: pass123
-- ID: 200000002, Password: manager456
+- ID: 100000002, Password: pass456

-**Customers (from seed data):**
-- alice.thompson@gmail.com (balance: $1500)
-- michael.chen@yahoo.com (balance: $200)
+**Test Customer:**
+- Email: testuser@example.com, Password: test123 (created during testing)